-- 2.10 In the IPP Reasons paper, we explained our decision for Transpower's forecast maximum allowable revenue (MAR) to be calculated using a building blocks approach with a MAR wash-up.8 The wash-up would correct for any over or under recovery of revenue by Transpower.9 - 2.11 This wash-up mechanism is implemented in the Transpower IPP determination in the following way:10 - 2.11.1 clause 9 requires Transpower to annually calculate a wash-up in accordance with clause 29; - 2.11.2 clause 29 sets out the various inputs that Transpower must use in calculating the wash-up.
-Clause 29.1.1 requires Transpower to use the approach and formulae specified in Schedule E; and - 2.11.3 Schedule E sets out each 'building block' of the wash-up calculation. - 2.12 Formula H of Schedule E specifies the 'Transmission revenues received' wash-up building block of the wash-up calculation.
-This building block is defined as being the 'actual transmission revenue'.
-Similarly, formula K of Schedule E specifies that 'other regulated income' is a wash-up building block of the wash-up calculation.
+- 2.10 In the IPP Reasons paper, we explained our decision for Transpower's forecast maximum allowable revenue (MAR) to be calculated using a building blocks approach with a MAR wash-up.
+The wash-up would correct for any over or under recovery of revenue by Transpower. - 2.11 This wash-up mechanism is implemented in the Transpower IPP determination in the following way: - 2.11.1 clause 9 requires Transpower to annually calculate a wash-up in accordance with clause 29; - 2.11.2 clause 29 sets out the various inputs that Transpower must use in calculating the wash-up.
+Clause 29.1.1 requires Transpower to use the approach and formulae specified in Schedule E; and - 2.11.3 Schedule E sets out each 'building block' of the wash-up calculation.

-7 Commerce Commission, Transpower's individual price-quality path from 1 April 2020 - Decisions and reasons paper, 29 August 2019, at X44.
+&lt;sup>7 Commerce Commission, Transpower's individual price-quality path from 1 April 2020 - Decisions and reasons paper, 29 August 2019, at X44.

-8 Commerce Commission, Transpower's individual price-quality path from 1 April 2020 - Decisions and reasons paper, 29 August 2019, at X45.2.
+&lt;sup>8 Commerce Commission, Transpower's individual price-quality path from 1 April 2020 - Decisions and reasons paper, 29 August 2019, at X45.2.

-9 Commerce Commission, Transpower's individual price-quality path from 1 April 2020 - Decisions and reasons paper, 29 August 2019, at X45.5.
+&lt;sup>9 Commerce Commission, Transpower's individual price-quality path from 1 April 2020 - Decisions and reasons paper, 29 August 2019, at X45.5.

-10 Commerce Commission, Transpower Individual Price-Quality Path Determination 2020 [2019] NZCC 19 (as amended).
+&lt;sup>10 Commerce Commission, Transpower Individual Price-Quality Path Determination 2020 [2019] NZCC 19 (as amended).